pingcap/blog/2017-08-15-multi-raft.md

 The `propose` function of Peer is the interface of the external Client command.
 Peer will determine the type of this command:

-+ If it’s a read-only operation and Leader is still within the validity period of lease, Leader will provide local read directly without going through Raft.
++ If it's a read-only operation and Leader is still within the validity period of lease, Leader will provide local read directly without going through Raft.

-+ If it’s a Transfer Leader operation, Peer will first of all determine whether it is still Leader and whether the log of the Follower that needs to be the new Leader is latest.
-If so, Peer will call RawNode’s `transfer_leader` command.
++ If it's a Transfer Leader operation, Peer will first of all determine whether it is still Leader and whether the log of the Follower that needs to be the new Leader is latest.
+If so, Peer will call RawNode's `transfer_leader` command.

-+ If it’s a Change Peer operation, Peer will call RawNode’s `propose_conf_change` command.
++ If it's a Change Peer operation, Peer will call RawNode's `propose_conf_change` command.

-+ For other operations, Peer will directly call RawNode’s `propose` command.
++ For other operations, Peer will directly call RawNode's `propose` command.

 Before `propose`, Peer will also store the corresponding callback into `PendingCmd`.
 When the corresponding log has been applied, it will call the corresponding callback through the unique UUID in the command and return the corresponding result to Client.

-Peer’s `handle_raft_ready` functions also require extra attention.
-We’ve mentioned that in the previous Raft session, when a `RawNode` is ready, we need to do a series of process to the data in `ready`, including writing entries into Storage, sending messages, applying `committed_entries`, `advance`, etc. All of these are done in the `handle_raft_ready` functions of Peer.
+Peer's `handle_raft_ready` functions also require extra attention.
+We've mentioned that in the previous Raft session, when a `RawNode` is ready, we need to do a series of process to the data in `ready`, including writing entries into Storage, sending messages, applying `committed_entries`, `advance`, etc. All of these are done in the `handle_raft_ready` functions of Peer.

 As for `committed_entries`, Peer will parse the actual command, call the corresponding process and execute the corresponding function.
 For example, for `exec_admin_cmd`, Peer executes administering commands like `ConfChange` and `Split`; for `exec_write_cmd`, it executes the common data operation commands towards State Machine.
 To guarantee the data consistency, Peer will only store the modified data into `WriteBatch` of RocksDB when executing and then atomically write in RocksDB.
 It cannot modify the corresponding memory metadata unless the write operation is successful.
 If it fails, we will directly go panic to guarantee the data integrity.

 When Peer is handling `ready`, we pass in a `Transport` object for Peer to send message.
-Below is the definition of the Transport’s trait:
+Below is the definition of the Transport's trait:

 ```